FC Karpaty Lviv: Revival

-The revival of the club was taken over by leadership of the Elektron Factory, at facilities of which in 1963 Karpaty were actually created.
+The revival of the club was taken over by leadership of the Elektron Factory (television manufacturer), at facilities of which in 1963 Karpaty were actually created.
 In 2019 already the late Yuriy Dyachuk-Stavytskyi was telling, "At that time I worked as a head coach of Prykarpattia Ivano-Frankivsk.
 To Lviv I was invited along with Rostyslav Zaremba (at that time he headed a club of the Karpaty football fans).
-We were told that the club needed to be moved ahead.
-For office we were allotted a space at vulytsia Dudaieva.
+We were told: The club must be moved ahead [with establishment]", said Dyachuk-Stavytskyi.
+"For office we were given a space at vulytsia Dudaieva.
 On the third story there were two rooms.
-We found couple of chairs and a magazine table.
-I brought my personal typewriter, many people remember it.
-My friends laughed at me telling "Why do you need this?"
-The same thing was told Rostyslav as both of us came to an empty lot de facto.
+We found couple of chairs and a coffee table for magazines.
+I brought my personal typewriter as many people remember it.
+My friends laughed at me telling "Why do you need all this?"
+The same thing they said to Rostyslav as both of us came to an empty lot de facto".

-However, in renewed Karpaty gathered a battle-ready team as to Lviv returned a good number of local "fosterlings" (former recruits) such as Stepan Yurchyshyn, Serhiy Kvasnykov, Viktor Rafalchuk, Hryhoriy Batych, Vasyl Leskiv, Bohdan Bandura and others.
-A squad chief became Ihor Kulchytskyi, as a head coach was appointed Borys Rossykhin, while his assistant became Rostyslav Potochniak.
+"However", continued Dyachuk-Stavytskyi, "in renewed Karpaty was gathered a battle-ready team since to Lviv returned a good number of local "fosterlings" (former recruits) such as Stepan Yurchyshyn, Serhiy Kvasnykov, Viktor Rafalchuk, Hryhoriy Batych, Vasyl Leskiv, Bohdan Bandura and others.
+A squad chief (nachalnik komandy) became Ihor Kulchytskyi, as a head coach was appointed Borys Rossykhin, while his assistant became Rostyslav Potochniak.
 Companies were transferring us their funds, and people were simply bringing in their caps their money that they gathered at the city's streets.
-So, I ask you not to be confused, the football team was created in 1963, and the club – in 1989.
+So, I ask you not to be confused, the football team was created in 1963, and the club – in 1989", said Dyachuk-Stavytskyi.
 (Many football teams were forced to adopt the Soviet policy of khozraschyot during that period, some earlier than others.)
-Those are two important historical dates".
+"Those are two important historical dates".